gtossou/kodjo_english_application/README.md

 >
 > I am a volunteer for an African association here in France.
 I am responsible for their information system.
 I built for them many tools to automate :
 >
-> Translation of french documents in english for their magazine (they have french and english version)
+> • Translation of french documents in english for their magazine (they have french and english version)
-> I created a reminder bot for their events in telegram
+> • I created a reminder bot for their events in telegram
 >
 > **Airtable + Zapier**
 >
 > A few years ago, with a friend we created an event called My cofounder 4 Africa.
 An initiative to help african entrepreneurs find each other.
 I built the event registration system with:
 >
-> Airtable form : to fill for those who will attend
+> • Airtable form : to fill for those who will attend
-> Airtable db to store all the data in order to retrieve, filter ...
+> • Airtable db to store all the data in order to retrieve, filter ...
-> Zapier to send email notifications once the registration is complete and after a few days send them a notification for the main event
+> • Zapier to send email notifications once the registration is complete and after a few days send them a notification for the main event

 **Describe a complex automation you've built**
 *
 It must be related to marketing

-> **Beside my side project, i am a freelance data engineer. .
+> **Beside my side project, i am a freelance data engineer.
 It may not look complex but they involve high level automation techniques:**
 >
-> **I worked for a company in France called Servier inside their Marketing team.
-They are in Pharma sector and they use Getresponse, a CRM to store contact data about their Healthcare professionals (HCPs).
-I built for them an analytics platforms that get the raw data from their CRM through an API, store that data inside their data platform and make various segmentations and analytics.
-The goal is to help Servier teams' reach their HCP's through the world with updated contact data**
+> **I worked for a company in France called Servier inside their Marketing team.**
+> They are in Pharma sector and they use `Getresponse`, a CRM to store contact data about their Healthcare professionals (HCPs).
+> I built for them an analytics platforms that get the raw data from their CRM through an API, store that data inside their data platform and make various segmentations and analytics.
+> The goal is to help Servier teams' reach their HCP's through the world with updated contact data
 >
 > **The flow looked like this :**
 >
-> Get the raw data from the CRM Getresponse
+> • Get the raw data from the CRM `Getresponse`
-> Store the data + segment the data regarding various criterias (country, type of Healthcare professional,... )
+> • Store the data + segment the data regarding various criterias (country, type of Healthcare professional,... )
-> Send automatically the data to the country representative (i handled 20+ countries) based on the segmentation
+> • Send automatically the data to the country representative (i handled 20+ countries) based on the segmentation
-> Clean and flag the data to make sure we don't have duplicate, old or not complete information
+> • Clean and flag the data to make sure we don't have duplicate, old or not complete information
 >
 > **I have 2 more projects i could share but i'll skip them for now.
 We can disucss about them if we continue the process**